RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 <https://github.com/RocketChat/Rocket.Chat>

-Enthusiasm and interest are extremely high this year; candidate students have already started to interact with our community and contributing to the projects!
+Enthusiasm and interest are extremely high this year; over 100 candidate students have already started to interact with our community and contributing to the projects!
+Together, they have already contributed over 100 merged PRs to our various projects.
 We are maintaining a real-time updated leaderboard for at-a-glance student (candidates) contribution here:

 <https://gsoc.rocket.chat/>